solehudin5699/notes/docs/index.md

 !!! quote "Hello World!"

-    I'm Solehudin, software development enthusiast especially about frontend development.
+    Hi, I'm ==Solehudin==, software development enthusiast especially about frontend development.
 This web is for notes or documentation usage about software development, tools, or other notes.

 </div>